-The flexibility and speed of an online program
+The Flexibility and Speed of an Online Program

 More than 400 accredited RN to BSN programs can be completed fully or partially online.
 Enrollment in these programs is on the rise.
-Many working nurses find much to appreciate in an online RN to BSN program because it provides the flexibility to complete coursework around a busy work and personal schedule and allows them to complete a degree more quickly than a traditional program.
-While many on-campus RN to BSN programs take around two years to complete, online programs may take 12-18 months or even as little as nine months, depending on which coursework you’ve completed prior to starting the program and how much time you are able to devote to your studies.
+Many working nurses find much to appreciate in an online RN to BSN program because it provides the flexibility to complete coursework around a busy work and personal schedule, and allows them to complete a degree more quickly than a traditional program.
+While many on-campus RN to BSN programs take around two years to complete, online programs may take 12-18 months or even as little as nine months, depending on which coursework you've completed prior to starting the program and how much time you are able to devote to your studies.

-Working and earning a degree
+Working and Earning a Degree

-The question, “How long does it take to get a BSN?” has multiple answers.
-Online programs provide flexibility that can work in your favor whether you hope to finish the degree at an accelerated pace or decide to stretch the degree out over several years.
+The question "How long does it take to get a BSN?" has multiple answers.
+Online programs provide flexibility that can work in your favor, whether you hope to finish the degree at an accelerated pace or decide to stretch the program out over several years.
 Regardless, there are multiple advantages of continuing to work while in school.
-Not only do you continue to earn a salary, but you will also have a built-in practical component for the more hands-on knowledge you’ll be learning in your coursework.
+Not only do you continue to earn a salary, but you will also have a built-in practical component for the more hands-on knowledge you'll be learning in your coursework.
 Depending on your situation, you may need to consider whether you can take courses full time or part time.
 If you are able to become a full-time student and drop your working hours to part time, you may find that you are able to finish the degree more quickly and that you have access to more financial aid.